Siding Repairs: When To DIY vs When To Hire Professionals

 House with newly updated siding.

-Siding protects your house from damage and also improves its aesthetic value.
-When siding is damaged, it’s essential to have it fixed by a professional as soon as possible.
+Siding protects your house from natural elements and also improves its aesthetic value.
+When siding is significantly damaged, it’s essential to have it fixed by a professional as soon as possible.
 Keeping siding in the best condition will limit costly repairs and also preserve the value of your property.

 Vinyl siding is a popular siding option with popular issues as well.
 One of the major problems include warping and buckling (Reels) that can lead to water damage and big fixing expenses.
 It may warp, buckle or crack due to seasonal temperature changes or be at the fault of a bad installation.
 Other issues include fading, creaking and gaps that can elevate to greater damage if not taken care of.
 Fixing your siding issues is critical if you want to prevent further damage to your property and substantially save money.

 Wood siding also comes with disadvantages.
 Aside from a high price tag, wood requires more lengthy and frequent maintenance, including a new paint job or staining each year (“The Pros and Cons of Wood Siding”).
 Frequent wood siding maintenance is especially vital in weather conditions found throughout the Pacific Northwest.
 This type of siding is more prone to wood rot and may also attract termites, woodpeckers and other pests.
 Like Vinyl siding, wood siding is also susceptible to warping, cracking, and water damage in addition to wood rot.

 Aluminum siding has widely been replaced as a cheap option by vinyl siding.
 Due to its many issues of rusting, creaking, bad insulation, easy scratching and denting, it’s no longer a hot choice when it comes to protecting a home.
 However, metal siding is still an option on the market with steel.